cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 an associated Constrained Application Protocol (CoAP) Content-Format entry.

-\[To be removed by RFC editor:]
-IANA is requested to update these registries to point to the present document instead of RFC 7049.

 ## Simple Values Registry {#ianasimple}

 IANA has created the "Concise Binary Object Representation (CBOR)